 In 1773, the rebellious American colonists declared defiantly “We don’t want your tea and we’re keeping the tobacco!” before chucking three shiploads of Chinese Bohea leaf into Boston harbour.

 From 1776 the US War of Independence signalled the end of the Tobacco Lords reign but men like Sir John Glassford, William Cunningham and Alexander Speirs had already made a mint.

-Some diversified into trade with the West Indies and Glasgow became the biggest importer of sugar in Britain and thus the biggest importer of obesity, gingivitus and sweet-toothed rats.
+Some diversified into trade with the West Indies and Glasgow became the biggest importer of sugar in Britain and thus the biggest importer of obesity, gingivitus and sweet-toothed rodents.